ejplatform/ej-server/README.rst

 - Node.js and npm
 - Gettext

-You can install all dependencies in recent Ubuntu/Debian variants with the following commands::
+You can install all dependencies on recent Ubuntu/Debian variants with the following commands::

     $ sudo apt install python3-dev python3-pip virtualenvwrapper npm gettext